sms2014/springboard/capstone_2/README.md

 iv) Top 15 products for each cluster were identified

-v) For each user, products that had not been purchased out of the top 15 products corresponding to the user's cluster were identified and were recommended to the user
+v) For each user, products that had not been purchased out of the top 15 products corresponding to the user's "cluster label" were identified and were recommended to the user